 A key piece of the Transition to Adulthood Program is the Advancing Futures program.
 Advancing Futures, the only program of its kind in Canada, will continue to provide funding, and emotional and social supports for eligible young adults who have been in government care to support them in pursuing post-secondary studies.
 Mentorship programs will continue to be offered so young adults can build the vital relationships that will help them navigate the path to independent success.

-- Program participants aged 18 to 24 will have access to:
+- Program participants aged 18 to the day before their 24th birthday will have access to:

 - social and emotional transitional supports

-- mentoring opportunities, life skills, mental health and addiction supports
+- mentoring opportunities, life skill development, mental health and addiction supports

 - help finding work